ShubhanKamat/SupplyChainOptimisation/README.md

 # FMCG Supply chain Analysis using Machine Learning and Azure ML

-This repository contains a production-ready Flask app, as well as a detailed model training notebook for serving a Random Forest Regressor model trained on comprehensive information related to the instant noodles business of a leading FMCG company.
+This repository contains a Flask app, as well as a model training notebook for serving a Random Forest Regressor model trained on comprehensive information related to the instant noodles business of a leading FMCG company.

 ## Configuration